CrunchyData/postgres-operator/hugo/content/operatorcli/pgo-cli-global-variables.md

 weight: 6
 ---

-## pgo Global Environment Variables
+## pgo CLI Global Environment Variables

 *pgo* will pick up these settings if set in your environment: